rosalindfranklininstitute/FlowCron-Globus_Flow-side/README.md

 After you successfully login, you can deploy FlowCron's Globus Flow, with the `globus flow create` command (read more [here](https://docs.globus.org/cli/reference/flows_create/)).

 Below is an example command showing how to deploy FlowCron's Globus Flow and add the `FlowCron_Globus_group` group as a group that can run the flow in command.
-Replace <> with the appropriate values.
+Replace the `<>` placeholder with the appropriate values.

 ```
 globus flows create --input-schema FlowCron-<FLOWCRON_INSTANCE_NAME>_input_schema.json --starter urn:globus:groups:id:<FlowCron_Globus_group_UUID> '<FLOWCRON_INSTANCE_NAME>' FlowCron-<FLOWCRON_INSTANCE_NAME>_definition.json
 ```

-### How to use the Flow as a user
+## How to use the FlowCron Globus Flow as a user

-#### Prepare a Job / Unit of Work
+### Prepare your Job / Unit of Work

 In FlowCron, you need to select a whole directory (called Unit of Work).